 We do not find any significant change in the GIIPS exposure in the post-LTRO allotment period.
 However, we find a significant increase in the GIIPS exposure of hedge funds in the post-OMT period.
-While hedge funds had a short exposure during the sovereign debt crisis, they significantly invest in GIIPS bonds in the post-OMT period and turn their GIIPS exposure into a long exposure.18 We also find that GIIPS banks increase their domestic exposure, while non-eurozone European banks reduce their GIIPS exposure following the OMT program announcement.
+While hedge funds had a short exposure during the sovereign debt crisis, they significantly invest in GIIPS bonds in the post-OMT period and turn their GIIPS exposure into a long exposure.

-Following the OMT program announcement (ECB acting as BOLR), all eurozone banks and hedge funds increased their exposure to GIIPS sovereign debt.
-The entry of new investors contributed to a reduction in GIIPS sovereign debt concentration in domestic banks, and potentially mitigated concerns related to fire-sale risk.19
+Following the OMT program announcement (ECB acting as BOLR), hedge funds increased their exposure to GIIPS sovereign debt.
+The entry of new investors contributed to a reduction in GIIPS sovereign debt concentration in domestic banks, and potentially mitigated concerns related to fire-sale risk.18